-According to the American Association of Colleges of Nursing (AACN), an average of more than 200,000 new registered nursing positions will be created each year between 2016 and 2026, representing an annual growth of approximately 15 percent.
+According to the American Association of Colleges of Nursing (AACN), an average of more than 203,000 new registered nursing positions will be created each year between 2021 and 2031, representing an annual growth of approximately five percent.
 Despite this fact, the US is currently facing a shortage of RNs—and this shortage is expected to increase in coming years as a greater proportion of our population ages and seeks medical care.

 This is good news for anyone who has considered a career as a registered nurse.
 Increased demand has translated into high levels of job security and competitive wages.
 These benefits, paired with a desire to make a difference for patients, is what inspires many to start the journey toward becoming a nurse.